alextrambley/alex_trambley_oscars_capstone/README.md

 This was necessary as the names of the categories changed over time.

 -----
-Then, I filtered out the categories associated with acting (any categories that included the letters "ACT" in the title) so that I could use this table as a source of nominations in categories other than Best Picture.
-I also did this same filtering for all of the other categories __NOT__ associated with acting as their own dataframe so that their values could be referenced against the Best Picture values in a separate table.
+Then, I filtered out the categories associated with acting (any categories that included the letters "ACT" in the title) so that I could use the remaining categories for comparison within the final Tableau project.

 After obtaining the list of films nominated for the Best Picture (or associated name) award, I then created a function within Python to pull all of the information for each film from the OMDb API.
 During this process, I discovered that there were some films that either had naming or release year issues when referencing the OMDb API.
 To remedy this, as part of the function I created, an "error" list was generated so that I could manually address any film titles that did not work with a normal pull.